 Below, we explore the possible causes of MS, as well as its symptoms and treatments.

 The immune system is a complicated network that protects the body from pathogens, such as viruses and bacteria.
-Various health problems result from the immune system behaving in an unusual way and attacking healthy tissue.
+Various health problems result from the immune system behaving in

 In someone with MS, activated T cells, a type of white blood cell, move through blood vessels and into the central nervous system, releasing chemicals that cause inflammation and damage myelin, nerve fibers, and other nerve cells.